Noah-Huppert/wallet-service/server/README.md

 This will save the authority in the database.
 The corresponding authority client configuration JSON will be printed out.
 This will contain all the information an authority client SDK requires to connect and authenticate.

+# Circuit Breaker
+The HTTP API's health endpoint returns information about the service's health.

+One field is the `ok` field.
+If this field is not `true` the HTTP API should be considered non-functional.
+This can be used to disable the server if needed.

+The `APP_DISABLED` environment variable can be set to any value and it will be returned under the `ok` field instead of `true`.